 Our keynote speaker is Professor Susan Schulten, from the University of Denver.
 She will share her research on the pioneering female mapmaker Emma Willard.

-There is an all-conference fee, reduced fee for students and a Saturday-only registration fee.
+There is an all-conference fee and a Saturday-only registration fee.
+Students can register for free (subject to verification).
 All registered attendees (except for the Saturday only registration, which limits attendance to Saturday events only) will have access to the opening reception and keynote, all the speaker panels, the conference exhibition, and coffee/tea throughout the three-day event.
 Activities will take place at the David Rumsey Map Center at Stanford University’s Cecil H. Green Library.

 For a detailed preliminary program, please click here.